RAE-NWM: Navigation World Model in Dense Visual Representation Space: Discussion and Limitations

 \section{Discussion and Limitations}

 While RAE-NWM excels in structured environments, semantic representations like DINOv2 tend to overlook high-frequency stochastic textures (e.g., grass in the RECON dataset).
 Figure~\ref{fig:recon_discussion} illustrates that this initial fidelity loss acts as a trade-off for long-horizon spatial stability.
 The NWM starts with a slightly lower LPIPS (0.230), but its limited structural grounding leads to rapid degradation, reaching 0.554 during sequential rollouts.
 RAE-NWM maintains a more stable trajectory, ending at 0.472.
-This indicates that semantic priors help maintain coherent geometric structure during dynamics generation, even if some high-frequency textures are lost.
+This indicates that semantic priors help maintain coherent geometric structure during dynamics generation, even though some texture-sensitive details are less faithfully preserved.
+We further measure static encode-decode fidelity on RECON without dynamics prediction, where SD-VAE and DINOv2+RAE obtain FID scores of 4.14 and 5.47, respectively, confirming the texture-fidelity cost of DINOv2+RAE.

-Despite using a substantially smaller backbone, our model yields improved performance across both dynamics generation and downstream planning.
-The proposed generative backbone adopts the DiT-B~\cite{peebles2023scalable} configuration with approximately 350M parameters, whereas NWM employs a 1B-parameter backbone.
-This result suggests that operating in a dense visual representation space significantly improves the efficiency of modeling long-horizon dynamics.
-We expect that scaling the backbone capacity would further extend the performance of this paradigm.
+Despite using a smaller generative backbone than NWM (350M vs. 1B parameters; 256 vs. 784 dynamics tokens), RAE-NWM achieves improved performance with lower dynamics-forward cost in our profiling (8.97 vs. 36.10 TFLOPs; 19.4 vs. 28.8 ms; 0.73 vs. 1.93 GB on one A800).
+Fully scale-matched training remains a limitation for isolating the effects of representation choice, architecture, and model capacity.